 - Hiring people takes time.
 It also requires budget approval, which is difficult to get.

 The team explores these obstacles and tries to find counter-measures to overcome them.
 For example, Carly tells the team about the emergency protocol for dealing with unplanned work.
-She also offers to teach the team how to use the Team Estimation Game, to create story point estimates.
+She also offers to teach the team how to use Easy Estimation With Story Points, to create story point estimates.

 This phase is sometimes called will, as in what will the client do now?
 This is an action planning step.
 The coach supports the client as the client creates their plan.
 Statements that start with “I will…” or “We will…” are a good way to capture the action plan.
 A key part of this is identifying how the client will be accountable for implementing their own plan.
 Sometimes the coach supports the client with mutually agreed accountability check-ins.

 Before the team can get lost in analysis paralysis, Carly helps them identify an option that they are ready to try.
 From there, she facilitates them as they create a plan to try the new approach.